Native to the Island, alligators are often seen here, but they can be elusive during the heat of summer and the cold of winter.

 Alligators are ectothermic (cold-blooded), so heat plays a major role in their bodily functions.
 Digestion and anabolic activity are all reliant on their ability to absorb and maintain body heat.
 If the animal has absorbed too much heat in the middle of summer, they will dive to the bottom of the lakes, burrow into the mud and slow their heart rate, as to not burn up the oxygen in their system.
 Alligators can stay submerged for long periods of time, and some have been known to stay underwater for over an hour.

 An apex predator, the alligator’s diet consists of fish, birds and turtles.
 However, they are scavengers and will eat anything they can find, even something dead and decaying!
 Because alligators have high levels of stomach acid, they can eat food that other animals, such as humans, find fouled or contaminated.
 This extraordinary adaptation is a critical aspect of survival for these creatures.

 The American Alligator is a precious natural resource that at one time was considered rare and endangered.
-Due to conservation efforts and education of the humans who share the same ecosystem and environment, alligators have experienced a rise in numbers and are no longer considered threatened.
-They are a resource worth protecting, and humans should work in harmony with the alligators to ensure their survival for generations to come.
+Due to conservation efforts and education of the humans, alligators have experienced a rise in numbers.
+They are no longer considered threatened.
+They are a resource worth protecting.
+Humans should work in harmony with the alligators to ensure their survival for generations to come.

 H2O Sports in Harbour Town is a great place to spark curiosity and inspire learning through adventure in all ages.
-To make reservations for the Alligator and Wildlife Tour or the Wine & Cheese Sunset Alligator Tour, please call (843) 671-4386.
-For details on other water activities offered by H2O Sports, visit h2osports.com.
+Call 843-671-4386 fot reservations for the Alligator and Wildlife Tour or the Wine & Cheese Sunset Alligator Tour.
+For details on other water activities offered by H2O Sports, visit www.h2osports.com.